 Leanne joined the Whitlam Institute in 2017.

 Senior program manager | Company Secretary

 Sandra has a legal background in the private and community legal sectors including the Public Interest Advocacy Centre as solicitor and coordinator of the Public Interest Law Clearing House.
 Her work managing its pro bono referral scheme and access to justice program involved a diverse range of projects including indigenous justice, consumer protection, workplace issues for people with disability, unlawful detention of young people, protection for refugees and education and training for not for profit community organisations, enabling her to work closely with the public, private and community legal sectors and a range of community sector organisations and peak bodies.

-Lyndal has more than 15 years experience in communications, in not-for-profit organisations, community campaigns and more recently as a political staffer.
-She has developed and delivered strategies to build audiences, engage supporters and raise funds through media, digital platforms, events and publications.
+Lyndal has more than 15 years experience in communications, not-for-profit organisations, community campaigns, local government and political office.
+As a communications strategist she has developed and delivered campaigns, and led multi-channel teams, to reach and engage people through media, digital platforms, events and publications.
+Her sectoral experience includes policy, community development, medical research, finance and small business.
 Lyndal holds a Bachelors Degree in Business from the University of Technology Sydney and a Postgrad Diploma from the Chartered Institute of Marketing, UK.

 Kylie has previously worked as Communications Director for Not For Profit start up Common Grace, and as a freelance writer and creative director.
 She has a Bachelor of Arts from the University of Sydney, where she is also currently undertaking her Masters in Creative Writing.
 Kylie joined the Whitlam Institute in May 2017.